Updated April 24, 2026

 Careers Similar to Pharmacy Technician

-These careers require similar training time and offer comparable entry-level opportunities in health care administration and patient support roles.
+These careers require similar certificate-level training and offer comparable entry paths into health care administration.

 OccupationMedian SalaryTraining Time